-We created an Amazon list regarding packing suggestions.
+We created a Truly Italy Travel list regarding packing suggestions.
 Here's some things we like to have with us while we are traveling abroad.

-- Collapsible canvas water pouch: It's nice to have a water bottle that isn't bulky.
-It saves on buying another plastic water bottle. - Packing cubes: We never liked these before but now we use these to be more organized.
+- Collapsible canvas water pouch It's nice to have a water bottle that isn't bulky.
+It saves on buying another plastic water bottle. - Packing cubes - We use these to be more organized.
 It's nice to have one for pants and one for shirts.
 Also even better, clean clothes and dirty clothes.
 It makes it easier to repack when you are moving from one city to another.

-- Portable charger: Running a phone on a low battery is not ideal especially if we are on a day trip.
-A portable charger can easily be put into your travel bag and used when needed. - Collapsible grocery bag: These are very helpful and save on carrying a lot of plastic bags.
+- Portable charger Running a phone on a low battery is not ideal especially if we are on a day trip.
+A portable charger can easily be put into your travel bag and used when needed.
+Clutch is a great, new small portable charger that I love to have while I travel. - Collapsible grocery bag These are very helpful and save on carrying a lot of plastic bags.
 Also in Italy, plastic bags cost money at the grocery store.
 Let's save the planet and not add to the plastic garbage in this world.